 Please note - that by not taking collision damage waiver (CDW) insurance, you (the lessee), and not the credit card company, are initially responsible for any damage or loss to the vehicle.
 All related expenses will be charged to you on your credit card, but the credit card company will re-reimburse you so in the end it will cost you nothing and save you a lot.

 If you are not used to aggressive driving, prepare yourself.
 From my personal experience, it is like driving in most major cities like New York.
 The drivers are quite aggressive and impatient, especially if you find yourself slowing down to read street signs looking for your destination.
 Most street signs are posted in Hebrew, English, and Arabic., but not very well placed in my opinion.

 |Triangular – Warning signs.
 Obviously pay special attention to these.|

 |Circular Speed Limit – The speed limit is 50 kmh or 31 MPH on this road.
 This is also the standard speed limit in any urban area.|

 |Directional Square - Distance to the destination in kilometers|

 |Red and white stripes on the curb - no parking|

-parking ticket which you can purchase at an automated machine nearby.
-This applies mainly to
+|Blue and white stripes on the curb - parking is allowed only with a parking ticket which you can purchase at an automated machine nearby.
+This applies mainly to larger cities only.|

 |Red and yellow stripes on the curb - public transportation only, no stopping or parking allowed.|

 Ne-higah Ne'eemah!
 (Have a pleasant drive in Hebrew)